rsgc-wrana-m/summative-task/README.md

-# Summative Task
+# Rock Cycle Game

 ## Overall goal

-My summative task will be a combination software and hardware product.
+My summative task will use processing and vectors to simulate the rock cycle.

-I will program a sensor attached to an Arduino board.
-The sensor will be able to detect how hard a person is blowing air toward it (perhaps a pressure sensor? a mic?).

-When a person blows on the sensor, this information is transmitted to a Processing sketch.

-In the sketch, a visual representation of a "ripe" dandelion will be shown.
-The dandelion seeds will disperse on screen in the sketch, simulating the physics of the motion of real dandelion seeds, when someone blows them off the stem in real life.
+I will create different stages of a game in which the user is a rock going through the rock cycle.

+When a user completes the rock cycle, the game will be completed, however they can repeat the levels, since the rock cycle is infinte.

+The different stages of the game will represent the different major stages in the rock cycle, interluded by short descriptions of what will happen in the next stage.
+* Magma <------------
+* Igneous Rock      |
+* Sediment          |
+* Sedimentary Rock  |
+* Metamorphic Rock  |
+* Magma ------------>

 ## Sub-goals